abouthugo/100day/README.md

 ### Day 25: Restructuring Chat Room App

 **Progress:** I went back in time and revisited my chat room app and made some major changes.
 First the file structure was thought out really bad, I was just learning how React and Node worked back then.
 I divided the src code for the react app in its own src folder and the backend server for socket connections also got its own directory.
-I also started using more es6 syntax in node through the use of esm so I converted frome es5 to es6 in the backend.
+I also started using more es6 syntax in node through the use of esm so I converted from es5 to es6 in the backend.

 **Thoughts:** The feeling of looking back at old code and finding out how naive I was and how I am able to spot the mistakes I made in the past is amazing!
 Through it I can see how much I've grown, it reinforces the fact that all this time coding has not been a waste.
 I actually know what I'm doing now.
 I think I will be reopening half-finished projects from the past and giving them a fresh new life with the knowledge I now have.